pasky/pachi/README.md

 should not be taken into account when judging either player's strength.
 During the game, the winning/losing margin can be approximated from Pachi's "extra komi" or "xkomi" reporting in the progress messages.

+## Large Patterns

+MM patterns have replaced the large patterns database used in previous versions.
+No need to download anything extra, they're enabled by default as long as Pachi can find its data files.

+Patterns should load instantly now and take up very little memory.
+Prediction rate in middle game is better too.
+See pattern/README for details.

+## Install

+After compiling and setting up data files you can install pachi with:

+    make install
+    make install-data

+Pachi will look for extra data files (such as dcnn, pattern, joseki or fuseki database) in pachi's system directory (`/usr/local/share/pachi` by default) as well as current directory.
+System data directory can be overridden at runtime by setting `DATA_DIR` environment variable.

 ## Experiments and Testing